 Baxter Joins the Staff

-To keep with the theme of the season, the Countess of Grantham, Cora Crawley (Elizabeth McGovern) has a new lady’s maid (that’s number three, if you’re counting).
-Baxter (Raquel Cassidy) seems nice enough and even brings a touch of technology to the Abbey, much to the shock and horror of latent Luddite, Mrs. Patmore (Lesley Nicol).
+To keep with the theme of the season, the Cora (Elizabeth McGovern) has a new lady’s maid (that’s number three, if you’re counting).
+Phyllis Baxter (Raquel Cassidy) seems nice enough and even brings a touch of technology to the Abbey, much to the shock and horror of Luddite, Mrs. Patmore (Lesley Nicol).

 Everyone seems to take to the new addition to the staff, much to the delight of Thomas Barrow (Rob James-Collier).
 He and Baxter have some sort of unspecified tie, which, true to type, Thomas plans to capitalize on.
 Get the Crawley family to trust you, he tells Baxter, and keep me informed of any coming changes.
 There are dark clouds on the horizon between these two, we suspect.